JasonTrue/jagaimo_jason/priv/site/index.md

 I like cooking.
 And eating.
 I'm vegetarian.
 But I'm in Japan, so I have a sense of humor about it.

-My work involves hacking Elixir and occasional C++ and Python at [IndustrialML](https://industrialml.com/), where I serve as Principal Software  Architect.
-On paper, I'm the managing director of the Japan subsidiary, IndustrialML GK.
+I spent the last 4.5 years hacking Elixir and occasional C++ and Python at [IndustrialML](https://industrialml.com/), where I serve as Chief Technology Officer (until the end of December 2023 or so).
-This means almost nothing  except when it comes to filing various bits of paperwork, because we're still very small.
-If you have a factory and it needs, to be buzzwordy, Digital Transformation, give us a call.

-We would like consulting clients.
+I'm also the managing director of the Japan subsidiary, IndustrialML GK.

+Starting in December 2023, my focus is rebuilding my consulting practice.
+I have a network of experienced software developers, program managers, architects and UX professionals, and I'm happy to build you a global team to solve complex business problems.
+Our sweet spots include Digital Transformation, Business Process Automation, Industrial Monitoring and Process Management.
+My team has done web development, mobile development, IoT firmware, image and audio processing, and ML pipeline engineering.

+I'm also super happy to offer Fractional CTO services, help you set up your first Japan-based business and engineering office, or give you guidance on growing your team no matter where you are in the world.

 If your company has a problem and you need software to solve it, get in touch with me.
-We know how to build telemetry, alerting, reporting, IoT devices, image processing, and machine learning solutions.
-Our team has people with web, mobile, backend, and infra skills in Elixir, Ruby, C#, Dart/Flutter and beyond.
-[Build With IML](https://www.buildwithiml.com/)

 In previous lives, I've worked for Microsoft, Zillow, The Seattle Times, Getty Images, and Comcast Technology Solutions.
 I've consulted on projects at Dendreon, Windermere, ReallyEnglish, Circlace and others.